Sleep aid tips can be as simple as cutting out caffeine or as

 air that get's trapped under the sheets is now cool and comfortable.

 If you sleep "hot" at night that can be a sleep disrupter.
-Find out what are the best "cool sheets here:
+Find out what bed coolers have worked for me.

 Some alternative sleep aids include not only valerian supplements, but important minerals, vitamins and healthy fats.